Teaching (M.A.T): Teacher Education with Specializations in Mathematics (7-12)

 - A resume documenting educational and work experiences;

-- Two references that assess the student's ability to work with children and other adults on the reference form provided (signed originals).
+- Two references that assess the candidate's ability to work with children and other adults on the reference form provided.
 One reference must be from someone, preferably an education professional, who has observed the student's work with children in the age range the student wishes to teach and can knowledgeably assess potential as a teacher.
 The second reference should be from someone who has observed and can knowledgeably assess ability to work with other adults.
 Personal references are not accepted.
-Preference will be given to confidential references.

 - Evidence of the ability to work with diverse groups of students in an educational setting and an understanding of teaching as a work environment demonstrated through reflection on and documentation of no less than 60 hours of high-quality experience with students at the level the student wishes to teach, including recent experience in a public school setting.
 See the form "Statement of Experience with Children and Schools" which delineates expectations for this experience.